Shop Concentrates · Connoisseur · Studio · After-Show

 What Temperature Should You Dab At?

-Dab temperature is the single most consequential variable in the concentrate experience after dose size.
-Low-temperature dabs, in the 450 to 550 degrees Fahrenheit range (232 to 288 degrees Celsius), preserve terpenes, produce smaller vapor cloud, smoother flavor, and a more nuanced effect.
-The terpene profile you paid the premium for in a live rosin lands on the palate.
-High-temperature dabs (650 degrees Fahrenheit plus) produce bigger cloud, harsher draw, faster cannabinoid extraction, but burn off the delicate terpenes and increase respiratory irritation.
+After dose size, temperature is the variable that most changes the experience.
+A lower-temperature dab preserves terpenes, gives a smaller cloud, smoother flavor, and a more nuanced effect.
+The terpene profile you paid a premium for in a live rosin actually lands on the palate.
+A higher-temperature dab produces a bigger cloud and a harsher draw, but it burns off the delicate terpenes and is more irritating to the throat.

 How Does A Concentrate Dose Compare To A Joint?